Code of Practice

 This Code of Practice (Ethics) sets out the quality of care that clients should expect to receive when receiving therapy or over the course of a client-therapist relationship.

-Lightfoot Reflexology will limit or suspend practice if performance is affected by personal circumstances.
+Lightfoot Reflexology will limit or suspend practice if performance is affected by professional circumstance.

 Lightfoot Reflexology will maintain professional boundaries between themselves and their clients and never use their position of trust to exploit a client in any way.
 Extra caution will be exercised in avoiding inappropriate touch, dress, conversation and treating areas close to intimate areas or areas of the body that a client does not feel comfortable or safe in having that area treated.
 An alternative plan will be discussed and recorded in these instances.